To move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.

 There are some older designs called a Ramp Wagon.

-These are railcars equipped with a detachable bogie that allowed them to be tilted down, and as the name suggests, used as a ramp.
+These are railcars equipped with a detachable bogie that allows them to be tilted down, and as the name suggests, used as a ramp.
 We have two 65-tonne ramp wagons left in service now

 Vehicle low-loader trailers have also been used more recently.

 Perhaps a safer, quicker, and more practical alternative is nothing more than a transportable steel ramp.
-Shown below is an example from the US Army Theater Logistics Support Command Europe, as can be seen, it still requires a firm foundation.
+Shown below is an example from the US Army Theatre Logistics Support Command Europe, as can be seen, it still requires a firm foundation.

 or this from LTG Cargo in Lithuania.